2021-22 annual notice on rights and responsibilities of the Virginia Tech community

-From Dwayne Pinkney, senior vice president and chief business officer, and Frank Shushok, vice president for student affairs
+From Chris Kiwus, interim senior vice president and chief business officer, and Frank Shushok Jr., vice president for student affairs

-- Under the Virginia Tech COVID-19 response, the following changes were made:
+- Under the Virginia Tech COVID-19 response, content was updated to reflect current university guidelines.

 As members of the Virginia Tech community, we are individuals and community members with both rights and responsibilities.